hammerheim-game/hammerheim-rules/5-warbands.md

 normal) and put Out Of Action on a 4-6.

 3 Att’la’s Plate Mail
-This armour was given as a present by the Dwarf Lord Kurgan to the warlord Att’la in the time of Sigmar Heldenhammer.
+This armor was given as a present by the Dwarf Lord Kurgan to the warlord Att’la in the time of Sigmar Heldenhammer.
-Att’la’s Plate Mail is a suit of Gromril armour with the following three runes inscribed on it:
+Att’la’s Plate Mail is a suit of Gromril armor with the following three runes inscribed on it:
-Rune of Spell Eating: The Hero wearing this armour is immune to all spells.
+Rune of Spell Eating: The Hero wearing this armor is immune to all spells.
 Rune of Passage: The Hero can move through solid objects, like walls (this does not mean that he can see through them).